spatie/laravel-permission/docs/basic-usage/teams-permissions.md

 ## Roles/Permissions Assignment & Removal

-The role/permission assignment and removal for teams are the same as without teams, but they take the global `team_id` set on login for sync.
+The role/permission assignment and removal for teams are the same as without teams, but they take the global `team_id` which is set on login.

 ## Defining a Super-Admin on Teams

-Global roles can be assigned to different teams, and `team_id` as the primary key of the relationships is always required.
+Global roles can be assigned to different teams, and `team_id` (which is the primary key of the relationships) is always required.

 If you want a "Super Admin" global role for a user, when you create a new team you must assign it to your user.
 Example: